Beginner Cat Photo Skills

 Where To Find Presets

+Your software may include a number of presets as part of its basic setup so, check your software.
 I will be using Luminar Neo presets to show you the kind of fun you can have.
-(Your own computer’s presets will be similar.)

-Remember too that many creators offer their own custom made presets which are either paid or free (see below) for an even more unique look.
+Remember too that many creators offer their own custom made presets for an even more unique look.
 Many presets are designed to work with specific themes like landscapes, human portraits or cityscapes so I am including some helpful links at the end of this post.

 How to Use Presets